 The concept of medals dates back to the original Greek Olympic games to the the present Olympic games.
 Every country in the world adopted the use of medals as a means of recognition and achievement.
 When we refer to an item as a medal, the product has a loop or ring at the top for hanging on a ribbon, chain or key chain.
 Medals have become the preferred and economical way to show achievement, victory, and recognition.
-The medal is the perfect award for athletic, military, corporate, government, or achievement recognition.
+Our custom medallion maker process gives you the perfect award for athletic, military, corporate, government, or achievement recognition.
 A medal offers several options including the metal used, desired finish, and packaging and presentation.

 We first discuss and consult with clients about their ideas and budget.
 We determine the client’s choice of metal, finish and production based on the customers artwork, or rough sketch, and budget.
 The client first chooses the metal to be used ranging from brass, bronze, iron, zinc, and semi-precious metal such as sterling and gold filled.

 We have two options in making a custom designed medal.
 The first being die casting in zinc from a steel mold and the second being die striking of a die.
 Both processes produce quality medals since the molds and dies are high polished and the metal is forced under pressure into the mold or die.
 The main difference is the weight.
 A custom diecast zinc medal will be about 30% to 35% lighter than a die struck brass medal.
 The medals produced from either processes have high-quality finishes.